dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 #### Widgets That We Will Need

-Eww has a plethora of built-in widgets that you can use for your own custom widget.
+EWW has a plethora of built-in widgets that you can use for your own custom widget.
-Out of those we will only need a few for this project which, are pretty basic.
+Out of those we will only need a few for this project, which are pretty basic.

 - The [`label`](https://elkowar.github.io/eww/widgets.html#label) widget.
 It has
   the ability to print non-interactive text on the screen.
 But, it shines the most when use in conjunction with buttons, boxes, eventboxes (i.e. when nested within other widgets).

   ```fennel